iWebster28/amd-innovation-showcase-2022/submission.md

 In a similar fashion, when watching slide-deck style presentations on the internet (e.g. YouTube) or at work, there are not always slide downloads.

-To generalize, the problem is that video-based learning is not effective on its own.
+To generalize, the problem is that video-based learning is not effective on its own, and not all learning sources provide slide downloads.

 ## Why a solution is important?
 Taking notes by hand encourages better retention than taking pictures or solely listening [^fn1] [^fn2]